 In a White House conference, in front of an audience of mothers of gun victims, the president stated forcefully: "Less than 100 days ago that happened, and the entire country was shocked and the entire country pledged we would do something about it and this time would be different.
 Shame on us if we've forgotten.
 I haven't forgotten those kids.
 Shame on us if we've forgotten."

 We are now a nation of gun carriers.
 Eight million men and women are the proud possessors of concealed-carry handgun permits.
-There are reportedly 300 million guns on the loose in this country, many of them capable of wiping out a whole village before anybody can take a deep breath.

 When the police searched the house of Adam Lanza, the young man who destroyed the lives of 26 families in Newtown, they found an assortment of weapons -- guns, knives, samurai swords, hundreds of bullets, manuals on the use of weapons and various news clippings about gun deaths.